gitlabhq/gitlabhq/doc/user/permissions.md

 To learn more, read through the documentation on [subgroups memberships](group/subgroups/index.md#membership).

+## Guest User

+There is no specific way to assign guest user role.
+Once a user is created and assigned to a project with a role as `Guest` user, this user will be considered a guest user by GitLab and will not take up the license.
+If this user will be assigned a higher role to any of the projects and groups then this user will take a license seat.
+If a user creates a project this user becomes a maintainer, therefore, takes up a license seat as well, in order to prevent this you have to go and edit user profile and mark the user as External.

 ## External users permissions

 In cases where it is desired that a user has access only to some internal or